martiserra99/formity-old/README.md

 This library lets you create advanced dynamic forms for React applications.
 The forms that you can create using this library can have multiple steps, and the questions asked in each step can depend on the answers provided in the previous ones.

-These forms are created using only json objects, providing you with some capabilities you wouldn't have otherwise.
-You can store them as json files, send them through the network and even store them in a database like MongoDB.
+These forms are created using only JSON objects, providing you with some capabilities you wouldn't have otherwise.
+You can store them as JSON files, send them through the network and even store them in a database like MongoDB.

 ## ❯ Example